 She is admitted to practice in Maryland, the District of Columbia and Virginia, and has successfully managed all aspects of litigating trial and appellate cases before state and federal courts and administrative agencies in all three jurisdictions.

 Lauri’s representation of religious organizations has given her the opportunity to take on many cases involving First Amendment religious freedoms, an experience that complements her passionate commitment to the pro bono representation of indigent persons.
 She received the John Carroll Society’s Pro Bono Service Award in recognition of her representation of the indigent.
-She chaired the Montgomery County Bar Foundation's Pro Bono Committee for several years, and is a member of the Advisory Council of the Archdiocesan Legal Network of the Archdiocese of Washington.
-Lauri also serves a host of the local cable access show "Law School for the Public."
+She chaired the Montgomery County Bar Foundation's Pro Bono Committee and was a member of the Advisory Council of the Archdiocesan Legal Network of the Archdiocese of Washington for several years.
+Since 2007, Lauri has hosted the Montgomery County Bar Foundation’s local cable access show "Law School for the Public."

 Lauri is the recipient of many accolades from her peers in the legal profession.
 She was named a "Leader in Her Field" by Chambers USA in the field of Litigation: General Commercial, and is a Fellow of the American Bar Foundation.
 In 2014, the Litigation Counsel of America selected her as an LCA Fellow based on her effectiveness and accomplishment in litigation, both at the trial and appellate levels, and on her superior ethical reputation.
 The LCA is a highly selective trial lawyer honorary society whose membership is limited to less than one-half of one percent of American lawyers.
 Of the many thousands of lawyers in Maryland, fewer than 70 are LCA Fellows.
 The Daily Record named Lauri one of Maryland's 50 "Influential Marylanders" and gave her its Leadership in Law award.

 Lauri also is a member of the National Trial Lawyers Top 100, an invitation-only organization composed of the premier trial lawyers from each state.
-In addition, Lauri was named a Bar Leader by the Bar Association of Montgomery County.
-She shares her vast knowledge of employment issues with risk management and human resource professionals throughout the Washington, D.C., region on topics such as sexual harassment, hiring and termination practices, and questions of liability for the acts of employees and volunteers.
+In addition, Lauri was inducted into the Bar Leaders of the Bar Association of Montgomery County.
+She shares her vast knowledge of employment issues with risk management and human resource professionals throughout the Washington, D.C., region on topics such as sexual harassment, hiring and termination practices and questions of liability for the acts of employees and volunteers.

 Lauri earned her Bachelor of Arts and Juris Doctor from the University of Maryland.
 She joined Lerch Early in 1986 after serving as judicial law clerk to the Honorable Howard S. Chasanow (Retired), Court of Appeals of Maryland, then a member of the Circuit Court for Prince George's County, Md.